nickschuch/marco/README.md

 **Balancer**

 * First - Will always return the first URL endpoint.
+* Random - Will choose a random endpoint from a list of URLs.
 * Round - Will round robin through the list of URL endpoints.

 **Drivers**